10 free Photoshop and other alternative programs you need to try

 If you need a comprehensive office suite that can do just about everything Microsoft Office can, then LibreOffice is one of the best options out there.
 Although it lacks the visual polish of the more expensive product, it can perform the same functions, and it works seamlessly with files created in Office and other formats.

-Available for Windows, macOS, and Linux, this suite includes six main programs: Writer for word processing, Calc for spreadsheets, Impress for presentations, Base for databases, Draw for building diagrams, and Math for writing formulas.
+Available for Windows, macOS, Linux, and even Android and iOS, this suite includes six main programs: Writer for word processing, Calc for spreadsheets, Impress for presentations, Base for databases, Draw for building diagrams, and Math for writing formulas.
 These cover the basic functions you need to stay productive at work, and each one includes a selection of templates to help you get started.

 Individual apps also include their own specialized features, from sophisticated chart-building options in Calc spreadsheets to watermarks for documents you create in Writer.